VERA20k

 Red Alert 2 Yuri's Revenge — rebuilt from scratch in Rust

 The entire engine is built from two things: structs and functions.
-There are zero abstractions layers.
-Code are logically organized in files and folders.
-Codebase is therefore very machine and human friendly.
+There are zero abstraction layers.
+Code is logically organized in files and folders.
+The codebase is therefore very machine and human friendly.

 All game state lives in one struct: Simulation.